-When personal information does get into the wrong hands, it can be used for a number of security breaches, from identity Often we aren't aware when private information is visible to others.
-For example, it could be that an app that you're using has been disclosing where you are without you knowing that There are a number of ways online scams can take place.
-Some of the most common ways people fall victim of cybercrimes are via: Phishing scams which happen when someone tries to access private information such as passwords or credit card details online by pretending to be a trustworthy entity such as a bank Private information is information that can be discovered online, which reveals your identity.
-For your child, this could be anything from the school they attend to their date of birth to the names of family members.
-Today, so much gets shared online about who we are, what we're doing and where we're going that it's important that your child is aware that oversharing can have repercussions, especially if private information gets into the wrong hands.
-Insecure websites that may compromise your security by not having basic security measurements in place or by failing to of teenagers have been targeted by fraudsters store passwords properly Having weak passwords which are easy for criminals to hack into (such as "password1").This enables them to easily access your online accounts Spyware traps which gather information about you without your knowledge, for example when you create a profile on an insecure website.
+When personal information does get into the wrong hands, it can be used for a number of security breaches, from identity theft to viruses to online grooming. private information gets into the wrong hands.

+Often we aren't aware when private information is visible to others.
+For example, it could be that an app that you're using has been disclosing where you are without you knowing that you had enabled it to access your location.
+How online scams occur There are a number of ways online scams can take place.
+Some of the most common ways people fall victim of cybercrimes are via: Phishing scams which happen when someone tries to access private information such as passwords or credit card details online by pretending to be a trustworthy entity such as a bank Insecure websites that may compromise your security by not having basic security measurements in place or by failing to store passwords properly Having weak passwords which are easy for criminals to hack into (such as "password I").
+This enables them to easily access your online accounts Spyware traps which gather information about you without your knowledge, for example when you create a profile on an insecure website.
 This information could be shared without your permission or used to control your computer Viruses which are programmes or pieces of code that damage your device.
 It could become infected with a virus by simply clicking on a link that says "You've won an iPad!"
 Sharing private information as mentioned above